Recovering Structured Data From Superimposed Non-Linear Measurements

 {\smaller \textbf{Abstract.} This work deals with the problem of distributed data acquisition under non-linear communication constraints.
 More specifically, we consider a model setup where $M$ \emph{distributed nodes} take individual measurements of an unknown \emph{structured source vector} $\grtr \in \R^n$, communicating their readings simultaneously to a \emph{central receiver}.
 Since this procedure involves collisions and is usually imperfect, the receiver measures a \emph{superposition of non-linearly distorted signals}.
 In a first step, we will show that an $s$-sparse vector $\grtr$ can be successfully recovered from $\asympfaster{s \cdot\log(2n/s)}$ of such superimposed measurements, using a traditional Lasso estimator that does not rely on any knowledge about the non-linear corruptions.
 This \emph{direct} method however fails to work for several ``uncalibrated'' system configurations.
-These \emph{blind reconstruction tasks} can be easily handled with the \mbox{$\l{1,2}$-Group Lasso}, but coming along with an increased sampling rate of $\asympfaster{s\cdot \max\{M, \log(2n/s) \}}$ observations---in fact, the purpose of this \emph{lifting} strategy is to extend a certain class of \emph{bilinear inverse problems} to \emph{non-linear} acquisition.
-Apart from that, we shall also demonstrate how our two algorithmic approaches can be embedded into a more flexible and adaptive recovery framework which allows for sub-Gaussian measurement designs as well as general (convex) structural constraints.
-Finally, to illustrate the practical scope of our theoretical findings, an application to \emph{wireless sensor networks} is discussed, which actually serves as the prototype example of our observation model.
+These \emph{blind reconstruction tasks} can be easily handled with the \mbox{$\l{1,2}$-Group-Lasso}, but coming along with an increased sampling rate of $\asympfaster{s\cdot \max\{M, \log(2n/s) \}}$ observations --- in fact, the purpose of this \emph{lifting} strategy is to extend a certain class of \emph{bilinear inverse problems} to \emph{non-linear} acquisition.
+Our two algorithmic approaches are a special instance of a more abstract framework which includes sub-Gaussian measurement designs as well as general (convex) structural constraints.
+These results are of independent interest for various recovery and learning tasks, as they apply to arbitrary non-linear observation models.
+Finally, to illustrate the practical scope of our theoretical findings, an application to \emph{wireless sensor networks} is discussed, which actually serves as the prototypical example of our methodology.